 - Cluster probabilistic associated devices and Pseudonymised IDs

-- Understand high level device attributes such as the make, model, country, or city the device is being used
+- Understand high level device attributes such as the device make or model, country, or city in which the device is being used

 We also use Google and Amazon cloud-based storage and processing systems.
 Google and Amazon are bound by our written instructions as to how to process Tapad data, do not read or modify any Tapad data, nor Client or Partner data, except as otherwise directed by us, and therefore are classified as processors of Tapad’s in the EU.

 Tapad also receives matching IDs from Partners and Clients for the purpose of matching existing customers or otherwise known IDs to IDs in Tapad’s Graph.
 Matching IDs may represent device IDs, underlying Cookie IDs, customer IDs, or other types of data meaningful to the Partner or Client, and is recognised only as another pseudonym in Tapad’s systems.